I'm a Reader

 Indies United will set up your buy links on the website using the information you provide, but all royalties will go to you through your sales channels.
 Indies United will not collect any sales proceeds on your behalf.
-If you wish to sell your books or ebooks directly from our website, a PayPal buy link will be added to your page.
-Please be clear what formats you will offer and expected delivery time for each book.
-You will be responsible for delivery.

 My ebook(s) are currently in KDP Select.
 Is this a problem?

 While we don't require our authors to remove their current ebooks from Amazon's KDP Select program if they are already enrolled, we do highly recommend it.
 Keeping your ebooks in KDP Select inhibits our ability to fully promote your books over a broad spectrum of outlets, including to libraries and other paid book sharing programs.
 We do however, require that all new ebooks not be placed into restrictive programs such as this.

 Who registers the ISBN's for my books if I join?

 Indies United will register all ISBN's that are purchased through us.
 We will send you a form that will detail all the required information for registration at the time of purchase.
 Upon its return, we will register your book(s) in all provided formats and send back to you all ISBN codes for each book format.

 In addition, Indies United is registered with the Library of Congress.
 Our books are added to the Library of Congress as they are published and given universal control numbers provided by the LoC and added to their database used by libraries, schools, and bookstores to find new books.